 ERF.PRECISE

-ERF.PRECISE is an Excel function that returns the error function integrated between the limits of 0 and x.
-It is part of the statistical functions in Excel and is useful for various mathematical and statistical calculations.
+ERF.PRECISE returns the error function integrated between the limits of 0 and x.
+It is part of Excel's statistical functions and is useful for mathematical and statistical calculations.

 Syntax 🔗